-In this paper we develop a quantitative model of the fed funds market, calibrate it to match key micro and macro statistics that characterize fed funds trading in the United States-including available empirical estimates of the local slope of the aggregate demand for reserves-and use it to bridge the local-global gap.
-Specifically, we use the relationship between the aggregate supply of reserves and the equilibrium fed funds rate implied by the theory, to infer the global shape of the actual aggregate demand for reserves.
+In this paper we develop a quantitative model of the fed funds market, calibrate it to match a wide array of bank-level and market-level statistics-including available empirical estimates of the local slope of the aggregate demand for reserves-and use it to bridge the local-global gap.
+Specifically, we use the equilibrium relationship between the aggregate supply of reserves and the fed funds rate, to estimate the global shape of the aggregate demand for reserves in the United States.